 The 1990s saw a generation of pioneering hymn-writers such as Chris Bowater, Graham Kendrick, Dave Fellingham, Dave Bilbrough, Martin Smith.

-That the worship of charismatic renewal is now firmly in the hands of professionals and focuses on the production of media, such as albums, rather than producing Spirit-filled people, is a sign the revival is over.
-In sociological terms the “worship song” has been “routinized”, set into a fixed form.
-What was spontaneous has been codified, almost developed its own liturgy.
+That the worship of charismatic renewal is now firmly in the hands of professionals and focuses on the production of media, such as albums, rather than producing Spirit-filled people is a sign the revival is over.
+In sociological terms, the “worship song” has been “routinized”, set into a fixed form.
+What was spontaneous has been codified and almost developed its own liturgy.
 Worship songs really do sound like “worship songs”, slightly dated versions of modern pop music whose formula can’t be challenged.
 Revival challenges such things.
-Thus I conclude the revival is over.
+Thus, I conclude the revival is over.

 A feature of any revival is its willingness to engage with the world, proclaim its message publicly and face the consequences.
 Think of the origins of Christianity or the Methodist revival in the 1700s.
 The Holy Spirit drives believers into the open.

 The church and the world of 2014 is very different to that of the 90s.